-Why Does Defense Orchestrator "Read" an FTD Configuration?
+Why Does Cisco Defense Orchestrator Read FTD Configurations?

-Configuration changes made to the FTD directly are referred to as "pending" changes by the FTD until they are "deployed."
-A pending change can be edited or deleted without having any affect on traffic running through the FTD.
-Once the pending changes are "deployed," however, they are enforced by the FTD and affect traffic running through the device.
+Configuration changes made to the FTD directly through the Firepower Device Manager (FDM) or its CLI are referred to as staged changes on the FTD until they are deployed.
+A staged, or pending, change can be edited or deleted without having any affect on traffic running through the FTD.
+Once the pending changes are deployed, however, they are enforced by the FTD and affect traffic running through the device.

-To address the Revert Pending Changes prompt, follow this procedure:
+To discard configuration changes from the FTD, follow this procedure:

 - In CDO, on the navigation bar, click Devices & Services.

 - Select the device whose configuration is set to Conflict Detected and gives you the link to Revert Pending Changes.
-The message explains that you can click the link to revert pending changes or you can log on to the FTD using the local manager, Firepower Device Manager (FDM), and deploy the changes first.
+The message explains that you can click the link to revert pending changes or you can log on to the FTD using the local manager FDM and deploy the changes first.

 Caution: Clicking the Revert Pending Changes link deletes pending changes on FTD immediately.
-You are not given an opportunity to review the changes.
+You are not given an opportunity to review the changes first.

 - Review the changes on FDM before clicking Revert Pending Changes: